Computationally efficient inference for latent position network models: Conclusions

-A limitation of our work is that it does not cope well with an increasing number of latent dimensions.
-For example, introducing nodal random effects would increase the number of boxes to consider, hence dramatically reducing the computational gain.
-For the same reason, the introduction of covariates or any other node-specific features may not be practical.
-However, our work can be easily extended to include different distributions on the latent point process, such as Gaussian mixture models \parencite{handcock2007model}.
-Also, the grid approximation may be extended to other types of edge probabilities, or, more generally, factor models, such as the projection models of \textcite{hoff2002latent}.
+Finally, our work can be easily extended to include different distributions on the latent space, such as Gaussian mixture models \parencite{handcock2007model} or different types of edge probabilities, or, more generally, networks factor models, such as the projection models of \textcite{hoff2002latent}.